Does my Cane Corso have separation anxiety?

 Is there higher risk factors for some dog developing separation anxiety?
 What dogs are at higher risk?

-Precisely this kind of dog is at higher risk.
+This kind of dog is at a higher risk.
 They get into a distressed state when their people leave the house.
-Also, there can be an issue with their internal fears, like fear of crate, loud noises from outside, etc.
+Also, their internal fears can be an issue, like fear of crates, loud noises from outside, etc.

-This is the reason more for good socialization of Cane Corsos while they are still puppies.
-You must introduce your puppy to every possible new situation on time and built its self-confidence from one case to another.
+This is the reason more for the good socialization of Cane Corsos while they are still puppies.
+You must introduce your puppy to every possible new situation on time and build its self-confidence from one case to another.

 If your dog was destructive and did some damage in your home while you weren't there, don't yell at him.
 He can be even more stressful next time you leave him alone.
 Just apply our treatment for Cane Corso's separation anxiety.